AgaSz22/CMEECourseWork/week1/README.md

 # README file for week1

 ## Brief description:
-This folder conatins a set of simple scripts that were created to practise bash and shell scripting, producing documents in Latex and povide introduction to Git
+This folder contains a set of simple scripts that were created to practise bash and shell scripting, producing documents in Latex and povide introduction to Git

 ## Languages:
 bash, Unix shell